-Cambridge International Examinations prepares school students for life, helping them develop an informed curiosity and a lasting passion for learning.
-We are part of Cambridge Assessment, a department of the University of Cambridge.
+Cambridge Assessment International Education prepares school students for life, helping them develop an informed curiosity and a lasting passion for learning.
+We are part of the University of Cambridge.

 Our international qualifications are recognised by the world's best universities and employers, giving students a wide range of options in their education and career.
-As a not-for-profit organisation, we devote our resources to delivering high-quality educational programmes that can unlock students' potential.
+As a not-for-profit organisation, we devote our resources to delivering high-quality educational programmes that can unlock learners' potential.